 So how should your board be involved in strategic planning?

 As the adage goes, “noses in, fingers out.”
 Meaning your board should play a role in shaping the strategic direction of your nonprofit and taking ownership of the organization’s future.
-However, when it comes to how your nonprofit will execute and deliver on these goals, nonprofit leadership and staff, who have insights, expertise and on-the-ground knowledge of the day-to-day realities of the organization, should determine the steps that need to be taken.
+However, when it comes to how your nonprofit will execute and deliver on its strategies, nonprofit leadership and staff, who have insights, expertise and on-the-ground knowledge of the day-to-day realities of the organization, should determine the steps that need to be taken.

 A good strategic planning process ensures board members are part of key strategic conversations, but that they leave operational planning to the nonprofit’s staff.
-So let’s review how you don’t want your board to engage in the strategic planning process, and then walk through how to garner the right level of board guidance and input.
+So let’s review how you don’t want your board to engage in the strategic planning process, and then walk through how to achieve the right level of board guidance and input.

 Board over-involvement in strategic planning

 Many executive directors think it’s smart to include board members (or a subset of them) in the entire strategic planning process.
 For a working board, this might be okay, but I generally don’t think it’s the best idea to have board members involved in every strategic planning session.
-Involving board members in the “how” tends to take them too far into the weeds and can actually undermine the executive director’s and staff’s important operational role
+Involving board members in the “how” tends to take them too far into the weeds and can actually undermine the executive director’s and staff’s important operational role.

 Board under-involvement in strategic planning